pulumi/workshops/aws-getting-started-cicd/README.md

 ### 🎯 Goal

-Attendees will be able to configure the basics of the Pulumi programming model:
+Attendees will be able to configure the basics of the Pulumi IaC programming model:
-* project;
+* a project;
-* program; and
+* a program; and
-* stack in Pulumi.
+* a stack.

 ### 📚 Concepts